bespokegear/Power_Meter_Display_EA_LED_Matrix/README.rst

 * Command ID: "P"
 * Parameter: Five-digit number which is a value in tenths of a Watt, e.g. "12345", meaning 1234.5 Watts
+* Example: "aAAP12345"

 Displays the numeric value passed after conversion into watts (the non-whole part of the converted value is truncated).

 Also displays a graph in the background which scrolls along from right to left, showing a history of the power values which have been displayed in the last minute or so.
+The graph's maximum value is set using the Set Maximum Power command, and stored in non-volatile EEPROM.
+If the Power command is called with a value that exceeds the maximum value, the graph will simply be full height.

 Set ID
 ^^^^^^

 * Command ID: "ID"
 * Parameter: Two character ID.
 Each character can be an upper case ASCII letter (A-Z), or an asterisk.  e.g. "AD" or "**"
+* Example: "aAAIDBB"

 When received, this command tells the display unit to change it's ID.
 The new ID is stored in EEPROM to that it persists after the device is powered off.